123inkt/phpunit-file-coverage-inspection/README.md

 `--reportGitlab=<file>`, `--reportCheckstyle=<file>` or `--reportText=<file>`

 # Migrating from 2 to 3
-The baseline now also support multiple coverage files, as the inspect command.
+The baseline now also supports multiple coverage files, as the inspect command.
 An error is also raised if the baseline custom entry doesn't match the coverage.

 ## About us